Biological Egoism Nourishment

 When I first saw those straight walking, firm, and robustly spirited survivors of concentration camps, then in their late eighties, as well as some WW2 veterans, I was deeply impressed by their preserved vitality, coherent speech, and even a good sense of humor.

 They were obviously defying every textbook about "effects of stress on our health".
-A prolonged stress, in their case was a silly underestimation, because they went through a hell, and came back just to impress the hell out of me as one of those purposes.
+A prolonged stress, in their case was a silly understatement, because they went through a hell, and came back just to impress the hell out of me.

 Is that why that saying keeps proving to be truth: "The good ones die first"?
 Suddenly I could recognize a parallel between a mental/emotional ego and that cellular one.
 It was the spirit coupled with that inner fire of animalism which kept those survivors well and alive for so long.
 It's what I named "biological egoism".